BUAA-ACT-507/Dependency-Based-Word-Embedding/README.md

 # Dependency-Based-Word-Embedding

+### Introduction
-The code for generating dependency-based word embedding
+This repository contains The code for generating dependency-based word embedding